Why this lesson matters

 How to use this lesson

-Start with the key ideas, work through the action steps, then use the mistakes, notes, and assignment to turn the lesson into a repeatable habit.
+Start with the key ideas, work through the action steps, then use the mistakes, notes, and assignment to turn the lesson into a repeatable habit you can trust later.

 Action steps

-The browser docs explain that OpenClaw can operate a dedicated browser profile rather than touching your everyday personal profile.
+The documentation explains that OpenClaw uses a dedicated, sandboxed browser profile instead of borrowing your everyday browser profile.
 That separation is part of the safety model, not just a convenience feature.

-A subtle but important browser lesson is that session state matters.
-Whether a user is logged in, challenged by bot detection, or sitting on the wrong profile changes what the tool can safely do next.
+Whether the browser is logged in, blocked by a bot check, or sitting in the wrong tenant account changes what the agent can safely do next.

 Common mistakes

-Reliability improves when the risky parts of a browser workflow stay visible, deliberate, and easy to review.
+Reliability improves when the riskiest steps stay visible and easy for a human to review.

 Assignment